Substra/substra-documentation/docs/source/how-to/deploying-substra/walkthrough/30-backend-deployment.rst

    | ``restricted`` would prevent other organizations from joining the channel
    | ``model_export_enabled`` allows users from this channel to download models produced by the platform

 #.
-Optional: If your Orchestrator has TLS enabled:
+Optional: If your orchestrator has TLS enabled:

    #.
 Retrieve the CA certificate from your orchestrator:

-      The CA certificate is the ``orchestrator-ca.crt`` file generated at the :ref:`Generate your Certificate Authority certificate <orchestrator-cacert-generation>` step of the Orchestrator deployment.
+      The CA certificate is the ``orchestrator-ca.crt`` file generated at the :ref:`Generate your Certificate Authority certificate <orchestrator-cacert-generation>` step of the orchestrator deployment.
       If a public Certificate Authority was used to generate the orchestrator certificate, you need to fetch the certificate of the Certificate Authority.

    #.
 Create a ConfigMap containing the CA certificate: